Adolphe Merkle Institute: Collaborations

 AMI is conducting both fundamental as well as application-oriented research in the field of soft nanomaterials, receiving part of its funding through industrial partnerships.
 In 2018 AMI spawned its first startup NanoLockin.

 NCCR Bio-Inspired Materials

 AMI is involved with and headquarters the National Center of Competence in Research Bio-Inspired Materials, an interdisciplinary center for research and education around materials inspired by nature.

+ULtrafine particles from TRansportation – Health Assessment of Sources (ULTRHAS)

+The EU-funded ULTRHAS brings together partners from Norway, Finland, Germany, and the Adolphe Merkle Institute with the goal to reveal the health threats posed by nanoparticles from different transport sources, and provide guidance for policy development to improve air quality and health.

+Biointegrable Soft Actuators Alimented by Metabolic Energy (INTEGRATE)

+INTEGRATE is a multidisciplinary research program funded by the European Innovation Council and the Swiss Secretariat for Education, Research, and Innovation.
+The main goal is to develop energy-autonomous prosthetics and robotic devices, and counts with the participation of the Eindhoven University of Technology, the University of Rome Tor Vergata, the CNRS, VELTHA and the Adolphe Merkle Institute.

+Former collaborations

 Partnerships for International Research and Education (PIRE)

-PIRE is a collaboration between AMI, Case Western Reserve University, the University of Delaware, the University of Chicago, and the University of California at San Diego.
-The program is funded by the National Science Foundations of Switzerland and the US.
-Its focus lies on developing functional materials inspired by desirable substances in nature.
+PIRE was a collaboration between AMI, Case Western Reserve University, the University of Delaware, the University of Chicago, and the University of California at San Diego.
+The program was funded by the National Science Foundations of Switzerland and the US.
+Its focus lied on developing functional materials inspired by desirable substances in nature.